What would Thanksgiving be without good old-fashioned dressing?

 Finely chop a medium onion (white or yellow), 3-4 ribs of Celery, and about 4oz of Portabella Mushrooms.
 You'll need about 1 cup of each.
 I like Bell Pepper so I also added ½ of a Green Bell Pepper too.

 In a large pot, sauté the veggies in a splash of water/veg broth, and let them soften.
-Then stir in ½ tsp Onion Powder, ½ tsp Marjoram, ½ tsp Oregano, ½ tsp Thyme, ¼ tsp Black Pepper, and 2 Tbs of Rubbed Sage.
+Then stir in ½ teaspoon Onion Powder, ½ teaspoon Marjoram, ½ teaspoon Oregano, ½ teaspoon Thyme, ¼ teaspoon Black Pepper, and 2 Tbs of Rubbed Sage.

 Stir that all together and give the spices a minute to become fragrant, then remove the pan from the heat.

-We’re going to use 3 cups of Low Sodium “No Chicken Broth” (I think Veg Broth would work too…just get the Low Sodium kind) and about 12 cups of bread cubes (or one 12oz package of stuffing mix.
-Update: Imagine NoChicken Broth DOES contain oil ….. so if that’s a game changer for you – use Low Sodium Veg Broth instead.
+We're going to use 3 cups of Low Sodium Vegetable Broth and about 12 cups of bread cubes (or one 12oz package of stuffing mix.

 Add some bread cubes to the veggies, and then a little broth and stir.
 Add a little more bread, a little more broth, and keep stirring.
 If the veggies are cool enough to handle without burning your fingers, you can use your hands to mix as well.